decentralized-identity/keri/docs/Q-and-A-Security.md

 #### ***Q: Differences between blockchain-based security and KERI security
 - Where KERI doesn't need total ordering in its logs, blockchain do need that.
 What KERI needs is watchers that construct string of event in the relative order of reception of the KEL  {TBW please explain or improve this: what is this, why is it important?}
 - Another characteristic is that KERI identifiers are transferable and blockchain-based identifiers are not, they are bound to their ledger.

+### ***Q: How does FIFO prevent effective DOS attacks in Out-of-order KAACE?
+_An escrow cache of unverified out-of-order event provides an opportunity for malicious attackers to send forged event that may fill up the cache as a type of denial of service attack.
+For this reason escrow caches are typically FIFO (first-in-first-out) where older events are flushed to make room for newer events.
+[Paragraph 11.3.1]((https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf))_
+_Question: how does FIFO prevent effective DOS attacks?_

+By loadbalancing the incoming messages.
+If you dont have any loadbalancing, the messages are going to be processed First In First Out.
+Only when an attacker has full bandwith available to overload the buffer, they could frustrate the process to get honest messages in.
+As soon as you’re able to balance the receipt of messages in the buffer, you’ll be able to get the right messages (from honest senders) through.
+(_@henkvancann_)